Afternoon tea in the Cotswolds: 19 of the best places to go

 This traditional tearoom in Stow offers a range of loose leaf teas, delicious home-made scones, toasted crumpets and teacakes.
 Tea is served in fine bone china, and blends sold include Assam, Earl Grey, Lapsang Souchong, Darjeeling, a range of herbal and fruit teas, as well as traditional breakfast tea.

-The Old Bakery is open 10am-4pm during the week and open until 5pm on Sundays.
+The Old Bakery is open 10.30am-4pm during the week and open until 5.30pm on Saturdays.
 The tearoom is closed on Thursdays and Sundays.
-Booking is essential,
+Booking is essential.